 There is a highly efficient cooling system built into the BBL handpiece that maintains a low skin surface temperature after the short burst of light.
 This cooling protects the skin surface and typically results in a short flash of warmth rather than a burning sensation.
 In some cases, we use more intense energy to treat prominent pigmentation or blood vessels.
 This sometimes feels like a very brief flash of pain, which subsides almost instantly.

 Because the light generated by BBL equipment is extremely bright, you will need to wear block-out goggles or tinted glasses to protect your eyes when receiving a full-face treatment.

 Treatment can be applied in different ways:

 "Hero" refers to High Energy Rapid Output (proprietary name).

-This form of treatment is available only on Sciton equipment which has been available in Australia since 2000.
+This form of skin treatment is available only on Sciton equipment which has been available in Australia since 2000.

 Advantages over conventional/older IPL treatments include:

 BBL treatment is delivered by the Sciton mJoule device.

-The equipment provides a range of specialised programs and settings which can be tailored for your specific needs:
+The BBL equipment provides a range of specialised programs and settings which can be tailored for your specific needs:

 You will usually need more than one treatment session to obtain the best possible result.
 The settings are re-evaluated after each session to optimise results and your experience during treatment.